Physical Education: Statement of Intent

 The Physical Education programme aims to develop students’ competence and confidence to take part in a range of physical activities that become a central part of their lives, both in and out of school.
 This is fulfilled by offering a broad and balanced Physical Education curriculum.
 Students experience a wide range of activities that develop their skills, tactics, strategies and compositional ideas that enable them to perform successfully.
 Students reflect on their performance and that of others, giving appropriate and constructive feedback to enhance learning and are encouraged to accept feedback and display empathy when working with others.

 In Key Stage 3, students cover a wide range of sporting activities that are re-visited each year in order to promote progress and skill progression.
-Some of the activities include: Netball, Football, Table Tennis, Gymnastics and Athletics.
+Some of the activities include: Netball, Trampolining, Football, Table Tennis, Handball and Athletics.
 Key Stage 3 forms the foundation for those students who wish to progress to GCSE level, therefore the curriculum reflects the activities offered in the GCSE specification.
 This allows students to master skills early, with the opportunity to make more progress throughout their school years leading up to their final examinations.
 The PE Department aim to nurture a love of learning early in a student’s secondary PE experience and strive to find every student a life-long sporting interest.
-The department are committed to exploring funding opportunities to enhance student experiences in PE; they have successfully achieved a Sport England grant to purchase two new trampolines which give all students the opportunity to participate in trampoline athletics at Key Stage 3 in addition to extra-curricular practices.
+The department are committed to exploring funding opportunities to enhance student experiences in PE; they have successfully achieved a Sport England grant to purchase two new trampolines which give all students the opportunity to participate in trampoline at Key Stage 3 in addition to extra-curricular practices.
+Most recently, the department have secured funding from the YST, to provide a self-defence course for KS4 students.

 Year 9 students have the opportunity within their curriculum to train as Sports Leaders and help officiate, score and coach at Primary events, therefore developing essential life-long qualities.
 This includes 12 inter-school primary festivals and competitions each school year.
 The Primary students routinely attend Christ the King to compete in: Year 6 Football, Year 4 Hockey, Year 6 High Five Netball, Year 3 Dance, Year 4 Street Dance, Year 2 multi-sports, Year 1 multi-sports, Year 5 Tennis, Year 5 Cycling, Year 4 Cricket, Year 6 Athletics and Year 5 Rounders.

 In Key Stage 4 PE, students will either choose GCSE PE (Edexcel) as an option or continue participation through CORE PE.
 GCSE students will have an additional three lessons per week to cover theory content, in addition to the two CORE lessons focusing on practical performance.
 Non-option PE students will support GCSE students in practical lessons when preparing for moderation.
 In the final GCSE assessments, 30% of the course is the assessment of practical performance, 10% is written coursework and 60% is theory examination.
 The department are committed to finding a route that allows every student to achieve their full potential therefore organising practical courses with outside agencies to maximise practical grades, for example, in individual performance in rock climbing and road cycling.
-The department has achieved fantastic examination results over a number of years; ranking within the top 5 schools in the Lancashire Value Added Project since 2017.
+The department has achieved fantastic examination results over a number of years ranking within the top 5 schools in the Lancashire Value Added Project 2017 -2020 and maintaining this strong, consistent performance following the introduction of Centre Assessed Grades and Teacher Assessed Grades in 2021 and 2022.

 Students are rewarded for participation in extra-curricular sporting activities.
 The department run an ‘extra-curricular passport’ scheme where students who attend 25 extra-curricular sessions receive a ticket to a rewards trip; students have visited Manchester United, Energi Trampoline Park and Clip n Climb.